 RACING PROTOCOLS FOR THURSDAY IROC TEAM EVENT:

 - Each Team will have six cars color coded to the lanes.
 These will be standard Fray cars with slip-on rear tires.
-Dash Chassis may be used or mix with the original Aurora and approved after market parts in any combination The lane colors are: (Blue,White,Green,Orange,Yellow, Red)
+Wizzard and all Dash chassis’ may be used or mixed with the original Aurora and/or approved aftermarket parts in any combination in which they are approved to compete.
+The lane colors are Blue, White, Green, Orange, Yellow and Red)

 RACING PROTOCOLS FOR THE FRIDAY INDIVIDUAL EVENT: